parag90-zz/goEuroTestAutomation/README.md

 4) Git

 Steps to run
-1) Take git clone on you local
+1) Take git clone on you local "git clone git@github.com:parag90/goEuroTestAutomation.git"
+2) Go inside the main folder
 2) run this command "mvn clean install"

+Debugging:
+1) If in case of chrome driver permission issues, Please give executable permssion to Setup/chromedriver2